Winners of the CHSA’s 2018 Undergraduate Bursary Announced

-Applicants were assessed by a Judging Panel, led by CHSA Treasurer David Garcia, according to need, worthiness, endeavor, and overall performance.
+Applicants were assessed by a Judging Panel, led by CHSA Vice President and Treasurer David Garcia, according to need, worthiness, endeavour, and overall performance.

 Krupa and Ellie will now receive a total of £4,500 each in three installments, the first payment being made this month and the subsequent two payments being made at the start of the second and third years of their degrees.